cweckesser/graphql-mesh-testing/packages/config/README.md

 ## Existing test cases

-### Should be possible to resolve a custom fetch function when building a GraphQL Mesh project
+### [FIXED] Should be possible to resolve a custom fetch function when building a GraphQL Mesh project

 **Description**